umb-410-WW/welkin-wonders/README.md

 ### Current Features
 - Homepage with multiple visual themes
 - Navigation bar and footer across all pages
-- Product shop page and admin dashboard (under development)
+- Product shop page and admin dashboard (in progress)
 - User authentication and database integration (in progress)

 ---